 The Great Pyramids of Giza and Stonehenge seem to be aligned with precision to cardinal points or the positions where the moon, sun or stars rise and set on the horizon.

-Many ancient ruins demonstrate that the people who constructed them had not only a special regard for celestial bodies and mathematics, but also a spot-on accuracy.
-From Egypt to Mexico, there is no doubt that past civilizations were involved in incredibly complex space calculations, mathematics and architectural endeavours.
+Many ancient ruins demonstrate that the people who constructed them had not only special regard for celestial bodies and mathematics, but also a spot-on accuracy.
+From Egypt to Mexico, there is no doubt that past civilizations were involved in incredibly complex space calculations, mathematics and architectural endeavors.

 Today, we seem to struggle to imagine how ancient people could build and orient such structures.
 This has led to many assumptions.
 Some suggest prehistoric people must have had some knowledge of mathematics and sciences to do this, whereas others go so far as to speculate that alien visitors showed them how to do it.

-As an author with a vivid imagination I believe this had to have been constructed by an alien race that had visited us hundreds of thousand of years ago.
+As an author with a vivid imagination, I believe this had to have been constructed by an alien race that had visited us hundreds of thousands of years ago.
 My novel Last Secret Chamber plays on this theory.